New Healthy School Meal Recipes and Technical Assistance Available

 About Rachael Ray

 Rachael Ray is best known as the host of the hit syndicated Emmy Award winning daytime television show “Rachael Ray” produced by CBS Television Distribution in association with Harpo Productions, Scripps Networks and Watch Entertainment.
 Rachael’s warmth, energy, and boundless curiosity also reaches scores of fans through her popular Food Network shows, bestselling cookbooks, her own line of cookware created by Meyer, knives by Furitechnics, signature food ingredients by Colavita and lifestyle magazine Every Day with Rachael Ray.
 In 2007, Rachael launched the Yum-o! organization, a nonprofit organization dedicated to empowering kids and their families to develop healthy relationships with food and cooking.
-In 2008 she partnered with Ainsworth Pet Nutrition to create a line of pet food of which all her proceeds are donated to organizations that help animals in need.
+In 2008 she partnered with Ainsworth Pet Nutrition to create a line of organic pet food of which all her proceeds are donated to organizations that help animals in need.
 For more information, visit www.rachaelray.com.

 About the Yum-o!
 Organization